Wayne Medical Center's Imaging Department is staffed with skilled personnel who possess imaging expertise

 The laboratory at Wayne Medical Center is accredited by The Joint Commission and is staffed by licensed personnel who perform critical diagnostic tests.
 They assist physicians by providing rapid results to expedite a patient's diagnosis.

 The Physical Therapy Department

 at Wayne Medical Center offers a wide range of inpatient and outpatient therapy

-programs for individuals who have been referred by a physician.
+programs for adults and children who have been referred by a physician.
 Services include:

 • Neurological and orthopedic rehabilitation